iondune/graphicscompendium.com/intro/01-graphics-pipeline.md

 <img src="figures/graphics-pipeline.png" alt="graphics pipeline" class="img-thumbnail" />

-**vertex array:** what are the vertices?
+**input specification:** what are the vertices?

-- input specification: the type of geometry we'll be rendering is specified, in a form that is convenient for the rasterization process we're using.
+- the type of geometry we'll be rendering is specified, in a form that is convenient for the rasterization process we're using.

 **vertex shader:** move to camera's perspective